suhaib-md/Jenkins-CI-CD-.NET-WebApp-DevSecOps/README.md

-# .NET - Demo Web Application with a DevSecOps Pipeline
+# .NET - Demo Web Application with a DevSecOps Pipeline using Jenkins and other tools

 This is a simple .NET web app using the new minimal hosting model, and Razor pages.
 It was created from the `dotnet new webapp` template and modified adding custom APIs, Bootstrap v5, Microsoft Identity and other packages/features.